Heapy/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
+* [openai/openai-java](https://github.com/openai/openai-java) - The official Java library for the OpenAI API
 * [mostafaalagamy/Metrolist](https://github.com/mostafaalagamy/Metrolist) - YouTube Music client for Android
-* [stantanasi/streamflix](https://github.com/stantanasi/streamflix) - An Android TV and mobile app to stream movies and TV shows for free
 * [DD3Boh/OuterTune](https://github.com/DD3Boh/OuterTune) - A Material 3 Music Player with YouTube Music support for Android.
 Forked from InnerTune
-* [nightscout/AndroidAPS](https://github.com/nightscout/AndroidAPS) - Opensource automated insulin delivery system (closed loop)
+* [stantanasi/streamflix](https://github.com/stantanasi/streamflix) - An Android TV and mobile app to stream movies and TV shows for free
 * [MMRLApp/MMRL](https://github.com/MMRLApp/MMRL) - MMRL is an Android app that helps manage your own modules repository.
 * [futo-org/grayjay-android](https://github.com/futo-org/grayjay-android) - Read-only mirror of Grayjay repo for issue tracking
 * [samolego/Canta](https://github.com/samolego/Canta) - Uninstall any Android app without root (with power of Shizuku).
 Debloat your device as you wish, no PC required.